Gaza militants launch barrages across border, Israel hits back with air strikes

 A Hamas spokesman defended Tuesday’s attacks as a “natural response to Israeli crimes”.
 An Islamic Jihad spokesman said “the blood of our people is not cheap”.

 Plumes of smoke and dust rose from the sites hit in the Israeli air strikes.
-The powerful explosions shook buildings nearby, causing panic among rush hour crowds on streets and in markets.
+The powerful explosions shook buildings nearby, causing panic among rush-hour crowds on streets and in markets.
 The Gazan Ministry of Education said shrapnel from one missile flew into a school.

 Nickolay Mladenov, the U.N.’s special coordinator for the Middle East peace process, said he was deeply concerned by “the indiscriminate firing of rockets by Palestinian militants from Gaza towards communities in southern Israel”.

-Amid international condemnation for its use of lethal force at the mass demonstrations that began on March 30, Israel said many of the dead were militants and that the army was repelling attacks on the border fence.
+Amid international condemnation of its use of lethal force at the mass demonstrations that began on March 30, Israel said many of the dead were militants and that the army was repelling attacks on the border fence.

 Palestinians and their supporters say most of the protesters were unarmed civilians and Israel was using excessive force against them.

-Organisers of the Palestinian border protests launched a boat from Gaza on Tuesday in a challenge to Israel’s maritime blockade of the enclave.
+Off Gaza’s coast on Tuesday, the Israeli navy intercepted a boat that organisers of the Palestinian border protests launched from the enclave in a challenge to an Israeli maritime blockade.

-“I want to make a future for myself, I want to live,” said Ehab Abu Armana, 28, before he and 14 other protesters boarded the boat.
-The Israeli military said it would not allow the vessel to break the blockade, but hours after it set off gave no details about whether it had been intercepted.
+The military said the vessel was stopped without much incident and would be towed to the Israeli port of Ashdod where the 17 people on board would be questioned and then returned to the Gaza Strip.

 More than two million Palestinians are packed into the narrow coastal enclave.
 Israel withdrew its troops and settlers from Gaza in 2005 but, citing security concerns, maintains tight control of its land and sea borders, which has reduced its economy to a state of collapse.